Conditions for getting a jobseeker's payment

 You must also be:

-While you are getting a jobseeker’s payment you must attend meetings and take part in appropriate employment schemes, training or work experience if requested by the Department of Social Protection (DSP).
+While you are getting a jobseeker’s payment you must attend meetings and take part in appropriate employment schemes, training or work experience if requested by the Department of Employment Affairs and Social Protection (DEASP).
 See ‘Sanctions for not meeting the conditions of your jobseeker’s payment’ below.

 To get a jobseeker’s payment you must be unemployed for at least 4 days out of 7.
 This means that you can work for up to 3 days in a 7-day period and still qualify for a jobseeker’s payment for the days you are not working.
 You can also take up to two weeks’ holiday in a year and continue to get your payment.

-However some people work the equivalent of full-time hours by doing intensive shifts.
-It is usual for the Department of Social Protection to treat people who work 36 hours or over in a week as being in full-time employment.
+However, some people work the equivalent of full-time hours by doing intensive shifts.
+It is usual for the Department of Employment Affairs and Social Protection to treat people who work 36 hours or over in a week as being in full-time employment.
 However, people who work a lower number of hours (perhaps as low as 30 hours depending on the job) in a week may also be treated as being in full-time employment.
 People in full-time employment do not qualify for a jobseeker’s payment.

 If you can only find part-time work or if your employer reduces your days at work to 3 days a week or less, you may get a jobseeker’s payment for the other days.
 You must meet the other conditions that apply to the payment, for example, you must continue to look for full-time work.
 In the case of Jobseeker’s Allowance, any income from work is assessed in the means test.
 Read about:

 If you are employed as a part-time retained firefighter, you may qualify for a jobseeker’s payment.
 People who are working as part-time fire fighters do not have to sign off for the days they are on call, firefighting or training.
 This means that you can be paid a jobseeker’s payment for days that you are on call, firefighting or training.
-Retained firefighters must live within 1.5 miles of the fire station and commit to being ready for firefighting duties in 5 minutes.
+Retained firefighters must live within 2.4 kilometres (1.5 miles) of the fire station and commit to being ready for firefighting duties in 5 minutes.
 This requirement in itself is not considered a restriction on your availability for work, so long as you are satisfying the conditions of the scheme.
-The Department of Social Protection requires you to be available for full-time work and you must not restrict your search for employment to the 1.5 mile limit.
+The Department of Employment Affairs and Social Protection requires you to be available for full-time work and you must not restrict your search for employment to the 2.4km limit.

 If you are claiming Jobseeker’s Allowance the income you receive will be assessed in the normal way and any means will be set against your payment.